PRINCE2® myths exposed

 Until a few years ago, anyone being examined at Practitioner level was required to complete an essay-based exam.
 Now, people are often relieved to find that it is no longer necessary to write at length when attempting to obtain or re-register the PRINCE2 Practitioner qualification!
-Even if you originally passed the essay-based Practitioner exam, for example, you would complete a multiple-choice Re-registration exam when aiming to renew the qualification.
+Even if you originally passed the essay-based Practitioner exam, for example, you would complete a multiple-choice Practitioner exam when aiming to renew the qualification.

 The marking of multiple choice exams can arguably be conducted more speedily and efficiently than that of essay-based papers, reducing the amount of time it takes to provide candidates with their results.
 Provisional Foundation or Practitioner exam results are normally sent to our delegates on the same day of the exam.
 Official results are sent 2-3 business days later, alongside an e-certificate if you have passed.